zer0cache/matic-docs/docs/contribute/writing-style.md

   * Special formatting
 * Code examples for multiple languages.
 * A sample call with the expected output.
 * Error Codes.
-Edge cases
+Edge cases.
+* Instructions on how to acquire API keys, if needed.
 * Noting common FAQs or scenarios is always useful.
 * Links to additional resources such as social media posts, blogs, or video content.